FatConan/sand/README.md

     Here is some content.

-Additionally metadata can be provided within the `site.json` at the point the page is defined (as seen in the example project above).
+Additionally, metadata can be provided within the `site.conf` at the point the page is defined (as seen in the example project above).
 This has the benefit of removing the need to "tarnish" the Markdown with a YAML header, but the drawback that it may not be effectively used when **wildcarding** pages.